 The shift toward digital poses a threat to the vitality of distributors’ role within the supply chain (especially if they are not evolving alongside these changes).

-In this blog, we will explore why and how distributors must adapt to digitized industries, but first, let’s dive into how this threat came to be:
+In this blog, we will explore why and how distributors must adapt to an increasingly digitized supply chain:

 How E-Commerce Can Become Distributors’ Golden Opportunity